Stenson00o/penetration_tools/markdown/Carrier.md

 by the way, we can use the static-nmap https://github.com/andrew-d/static-binaries/blob/master/binaries/linux/x86_64/nmap  .

-so we know the ftp on 10.120.15.10, but login with anonymous
+so we know the ftp on 10.120.15.10, but login with anonymous  will fail.

+we use the [LinEnum.sh]()  to enum the system, we found that there is the cron job

+*/10 * * * * /opt/restore.sh

+so we try to  use the vtysh login in the [quagga]()  version.